bcahn7/STAT545-hw-Kozik-Pavel/hw04/hw4.md

 PD2007$NumDentistPer1000 <- as.numeric(as.character(PD2007$DentistPer1000))
 ```

 Both data frames now are ready to be joined.
-We can do so with the *left\_join* function.
+This time we will use the *left\_join* function.

 ``` r
 HealthMinder <- left_join(gapminder2007, PD2007)